-D. An applicant may request that an existing special purpose or multi-purpose MRT unit be declared obsolete, although retained and used as back-up for a replacement unit.
+B. An applicant may request that an existing Special Purpose MRT unit be declared obsolete, although retained and used as back-up for a replacement unit.
 An existing unit will only be determined to be a back-up unit and thus not counted as an existing unit as long as documentation is supplied to the effect that the back-up unit is subject to substantial down time, and the unit will only be used when the primary unit is not in operation.
 Further, it must be documented that a back-up unit will not substantially increase capital or operating costs.